 The UN Millennium Declaration invites governments to pursue goals aimed at ensuring global human development.
-Civil society is called to exert constant pressure on their governments so that they keep their promises and, at the same time, to make their own the priorities and efforts proposed by the United Nations
+Civil society is called to exert constant pressure on their governments so that they keep their promises and, at the same time, to make their own the priorities and efforts proposed by the United Nations.

-To this end, the Trento Charter adopts the items of the agenda moved by the Millennium Campaign: the year 2008 was dedicated to the Millennium's 8th Goal (creation of a global partnership for development) while 2009 is focused on the 7th Goal (ensuring environmental sustainability).
-We are working backwards, one goal per year, towards 2015, the year in which we hope to drastically reduce poverty.
+To this end, the Trento Charter adopts the items of the agenda moved by the Millennium Campaign.
+We are working backwards, one goal per year, towards 2015, the year in which 191 countries, Italy included, have undertaken to improve the life of millions of people in the world affected by extreme poverty and exclusion.